epaga/EBBibleBot/README.md

 Press Ctrl+C to stop the bot
 Bot logged in as YourBotName#1234
 Connected to 1 server(s)
-Ready to respond to Bible commands!
+Ready to respond to Bible slash commands!
 ```

 ### Step 7: Test the Bot

-Go to your Discord server and try:
+Go to your Discord server and type `/` to see the slash commands.
+Try:
 ```
-!bible Gen 1:1
+/bible reference:Gen 1:1
-!bibel 1.
-Mose 5,14
+/bibel reference:1.Mose 1,1
+/bible-list
+/bibel-list
 ```

 ## Running the Bot Continuously on Mac mini